-According to the changes which came into effect on 1 October 2014, all taxpayers with Hungarian VAT numbers are obliged to report to the Hungarian Tax Authority details about which invoicing software they use, by submitting a special form.
+All taxpayers with Hungarian VAT numbers are obliged to report to the Hungarian Tax Authority details about which invoicing software they use, by submitting a special form.
+The invoicing software should be capable of providing the Tax Authority with invoicing information in a standard format.